-Are you already running Facebook campaigns and want to know how to evaluate and optimize them?
-Check out my article on the 9 most important Facebook Ad KPIs .
+Are already running Facebook campaigns and interested in how to evaluate and optimize them?
+Then check out my article about the 9 most important Facebook Ad KPIs.

 How to get started with your Facebook Ads

-As mentioned before, you need a Page to post Facebook Ads.
-Ideally, you'll already have this set up for yourself or your company.
-If not, you can create a Page using the following link: https://www.facebook.com/pages/creation/
+As mentioned before, you need a fan page to run Facebook Ads.
+In the best case, you'll have already created one for yourself or for your company.
+If not, you can do it via the following link: https://www.facebook.com/pages/creation/

 Step 1: Facebook Business Manager

 I recommend using Facebook Business Manager when you create Facebook Ads.
 You'll have many more functions and possibilities to prepare and optimize your ads than if you activate them directly from your Page.

 I strongly advise you not to place your Facebook Ads directly on your fan page!